logo for secsportsfan.com

 Picking the best all-time SEC football coach is not easy.
 As documented at SEC Football, the Southeastern Conference is the best football conference in America.
 And, it has been for some time.

 Over the years, SEC football teams have been fortunate to have many, many great football coaches.
 Any "best all-time SEC football coach" list is sure to leave out some great ones.
+At the bottom of the page we have a list of every SEC Coach who has ever been named National Coach of the Year and also each SEC Coach of the year (through 2010).

 Of course, the first issue is the matter of criteria.
 What criteria do you use to select the "best" coach?
 Some factors to think about include: